awsdocs/aws-cli-user-guide/doc_source/cli-services-dynamodb.md

 To list the AWS CLI commands for DynamoDB, use the following command\.

 ```
-aws dynamodb help
+$ aws dynamodb help
 ```

 Before you run any commands, set your default credentials\.
 For more information, see [Configuring the AWS CLI](cli-chap-configure.md)\.

-The command line format consists of an Amazon DynamoDB API name, followed by the parameters for that API\.
-The AWS CLI supports the CLI [shorthand syntax](cli-usage-shorthand.md) for the parameter values, as well as full JSON\.
+The command line format consists of an DynamoDB command name, followed by the parameters for that command\.
+The AWS CLI supports the CLI [shorthand syntax](cli-usage-shorthand.md) for the parameter values, and full JSON\.

 For example, the following command creates a table named `MusicCollection`\.

 **Note**
 For readability, long commands in this section are broken into separate lines\.
-The backslash character is the line continuation character for the Linux command line, and lets you copy and paste \(or enter\) multiple lines at a Linux prompt\.
-If you are using a shell that doesn't use the backslash for line continuation, replace the backslash with that shell's line continuation character\.
+The backslash \( \\ \) character is the line continuation character for the Linux command line, and lets you copy and paste \(or enter\) multiple lines at a Linux prompt\.
+If you're using a shell that doesn't use the backslash for line continuation, replace the backslash with that shell's line continuation character\.
 Or remove the backslashes and put the entire command on a single line\.

 ```
 $ aws dynamodb create-table \
     --table-name MusicCollection \
-    --attribute-definitions \
-        AttributeName=Artist,AttributeType=S AttributeName=SongTitle,AttributeType=S \
+    --attribute-definitions AttributeName=Artist,AttributeType=S AttributeName=SongTitle,AttributeType=S \
     --key-schema AttributeName=Artist,KeyType=HASH AttributeName=SongTitle,KeyType=RANGE \
     --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1
 ```